YlsooCorp/aivory-pro/docs/README.md

 ## AI Services

-How to set up AI models and features in big-AGI.
+How to set up AI models and features in Ylsoo Aivory.

-> 👉 The following applies to users of big-AGI.com, as the public instance is empty and requires user configuration.
+> 👉 The following applies to users of ylsoo-aivory.com, as the public instance is empty and requires user configuration.

 - **Cloud AI Services**:
   - Easy API key configuration: